Uberi/University-Notes/PHIL145/PHIL145.md

     * **Situational/structural bias** is the tendency to allow features of the situation to affect our evaluation of evidence.
         * For example, sometimes an infection has symptoms, and sometimes it does not, so situational bias causes us to be biased toward identifying those with symptoms, because that is easier to detect.
         * Confirming evidence is easier to obtain, so we prefer it.
+        * We can mitagate structural bias by trying to get a balanced view with equal representation from all points of views.
     * **Attentional bias** is the tendency to favor evidence that holds our attention, or how our attention affects how we examine evidence.
         * For example, people might think there are a lot of bad drivers, but this may not be true, since most people do not pay attention to good drivers, only bad ones.
         * We cannot, in practice, focus on all sources of information at once, and bias can be introduced when selecting which ones to focus on.
+        * This can happen consciously, when we decide what evidence to examine or ignore, or unconsciously, when we automatically disregard or emphasize certain information.
+        * We are good at remembering confirming cases, but not disconfirming cases.
+        * We can mitigate this using the null hypothesis and confounds.
     * **Interpretive bias** is the tendency to allow our beliefs to affect our evaluation of evidence.
         * We tend to accept evidence in accordance to what we believe, and heavily criticise evidence against it.
         * To believe is to think something is correct; we prefer evidence that supports what we believe is correct.
 * **Egocentric bias** is the tendency to give more significance to events that involve oneself, and events that one plays a role in.
+    * This is closely related to interpretive bias.
     * There is possibly a slight evolutionary advantage to preferring beliefs about oneself.
     * Self-serving attributions are the things we would like to believe about ourselves, such as our rationality and marality being strong.
         * As a result, people may internalize confirming evidence, and externalize evidence otherwise - to marginalize our faults.